KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 #### Step 7: Paste output from Step 6 into payload variable of exploit.py

-#### Step 8: Restart application in Immunity, Run exploit.py from attack machine
+#### Step 8: Restart application and run the program in Immunity, Run exploit.py from attack machine

 #### Step 9: After exploit.py crashes the application, run this command in Immunity to determine offset: